coiby/kernel-tests/kselftests/README.md

 WAIVE_TARGETS 		List of selftests to waive.
 The same with SKIP_TARGETS.
 This list must be in test format "collection:test". default none

-INCLUDE			Include any files with special variables or function definitions. default none
+INCLUDE			Include any files with special variables or function definitions. e.g. "net.sh" default none

 ### Usage